Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/hands-on-59/hands-on-59.md

 ### Description

-The template demostrates how to configure and use Elastic Block Storage
+Here we demostrates how to configure and use Elastic Block Store (EBS).
+1. An EBS volume is configured and attached to an EC2 using the `EbsDemo.yaml` template.
+2. A snapshot is created from the EBS volume configured in 1 using the `create-snapshot.sh` script.
+3. The snapshot created from 2 is used to create another EBS volumn in another availability zone using the `SnapshotDemo.yaml` template.

 ### Operation